SherlockPsy/Life/04_CONTRACT_AGENT.md

 An Agent is a **sovereign Reader** instantiated with:
 - an Identity Constitution
 - access to public evidence
-- an optional private ledger
+- access to a bounded view of its own private ledger

 The Agent controls only its own actions and words.